-Equality of access is the key value that determines the enrolment of children in our school.
+Criteria for Enrolment Equality of access is the key value that determines the enrolment of children in our school.
 No child is refused admission for reasons of ethnicity, special educational needs, disability, language/accent, gender, membership of the Traveller Community, asylum seeker/refugee status, family or social circumstances.

 While recognising the right of parents to enrol their child(ren) in the school of their choice, the B.O.M. of St. Colmcille's S.N.S. also has a responsibility to respect the rights of the existing school community and in particular, the children already enrolled.
 This requires balanced judgements, which are guided by the principles of natural justice and acting in the best interest of all children.
 Therefore the B.O.M. reserves the right to determine the maximum number of children in each separate classroom bearing in mind: - size of classrooms and available space in classrooms. - presence of children with special educational/behavioural needs. - the health and welfare of children. - D.E.S. maximum class average directives (currently a maximum average of 26 children), as of October 2017.
 The B.O.M. has determined that the maximum class size shall not exceed 28 pupils except:

 if a larger class transfers from the Junior School.

 in circumstances deemed exceptional by the Board.

 Procedures for Enrolment All applicants (except those transferring from 2nd class in the Junior School) must submit:

 A Birth or Baptismal Certificate, as appropriate.